 Date Presented: Tuesday, March 3, 2015

 The Affordable Care Act provides employers with a road map on how to implement and administer employee wellness programs.
-Spilman attorneys Eric Kinder and Erin Jones Adams will discuss the components of an effective wellness program, the capacity for it to help your bottom line and how to avoid potential pitfalls.
+Spilman attorneys Eric Kinder and Erin Jones Adams discussed the components of an effective wellness program, the capacity for it to help your bottom line and how to avoid potential pitfalls.

 Our Community Banking Practice Group offers a series of events and webinars to engage in a more in-depth conversation with our friends and clients about the community banking issues affecting them today.